LiamDGray/TrackXY/README.md

-For Windows, download the archive (for version 0.7 it is "windows-0.7.zip"), extract it to a location of your choosing, and double-click the .exe file(currently trackx.exe) to start TrackXY.
+For Windows, download OpenCV 2.4.2, extract it to a location of your choosing, set system paths so that OpenCV DLLs can be found (see  http://docs.opencv.org/2.4/doc/tutorials/introduction/windows_install/windows_install.html#windowssetpathandenviromentvariable ), and double-click trackx.exe (or type trackx at command prompt) to start TrackXY.

 After starting TrackXY, a console window will open.
 Enter camera number (typically 0 for built-in camera  or 1 for an external camera) and press Enter.
 Enter a filename and press Enter.
 A video display window will open, showing the webcam's view.
 Click the mouse in the video display window to start recording.
 If applicable, click again to mark each new segment with a counter that increments in the column "number of clicks."